Rancho Mirage, California: History

 In 2001, the Agua Caliente Band of Cahuilla Indians established the Agua Caliente Casino on the intersection of Bob Hope Drive and Ramon Road off Interstate 10.
 It was the second casino to be built in the Coachella Valley.
 The casino is a popular destination for locals, tourists, and gambling enthusiasts.
 In 2008 the tribal board completed the expansion of the Agua Caliente resort, which includes a 16-story hotel and spa, as well as remodeling the casino and expanding the parking structures.
 A theater for top-name entertainers opened in 2009.
 Though the Agua Caliente Resort and Casino was just outside the border of Rancho Mirage in an unincorporated area, the City of Rancho Mirage included the property as part of the city in an agreement with the tribe so they would have access to police and firefighting services.

-Rancho Mirage has expanded its economy from one based on seasonal, resort-based golfing and rentals, to include light industry and commerce near the I-10 and high-end retail centers like The River shopping complex on Highway 111 and Bob Hope Drive.

 A new residential development for senior citizens by Pulte Homes, Inc., known as Del Webb Rancho Mirage, will open in the year 2020.
 It is the third local development by the company after Sun City Palm Desert and Sun City Shadow Hills in Indio.

 In March 2021, it was announced that Rancho Mirage would be the site of first US neighborhood composed completely of 3D-printed, zero net energy homes.
 The project is a joint effort from companies Palari and Mighty Buildings.
 It will comprise 15 homes, and are expected to be completed by 2022.